momin-AM/momin-AM/README.md

 - 👋 Hi, I’m Momin-AM
-- 👀 I’m interested in web development and ai/ml
+- 👀 I’m interested in cybersecurity and ai/ml
-- 🌱 I’m currently learning web development and python(basic, flask)
+- 🌱 I’m currently learning java, python
-- 💞️ I’m looking to collaborate on any project of web dev you want me to help you within my range
+- 💞️ I’m looking to collaborate on any project of python and java apps
 - 📫 How to reach me ...wp-> +44 7520 650699
 - 😄 Pronouns: he
 - ⚡ Fun fact: i don't have experience